 We used \textsc{BAGPIPES} \citep{Carnall:2018aa} with \citet{Bruzual:2003lr} stellar population synthesis (SPS) models and a \citet{Kroupa:2002aa} initial mass function (IMF), to fit a spectral energy distribution (SED) to the above photometry.
-We assumed a continuous star-formation history \citep{Leja:2019aa} with a Student's t-width $\sigma = 0.5$, allowing for 5 age bins with bin edges spaced in geometric progression from 30\,Myr to the current age of the galaxy.
-The total stellar mass formed was allowed to vary between 10$^6$ and 10$^{11}$ \Msun, and metallicity was allowed up to 3\,$Z_{\odot}$.
+We assumed a continuity star-formation history \citep{Leja:2019aa} with a Student's t-width $\sigma = 0.5$, allowing for 5 age bins with bin edges spaced in geometric progression from 30\,Myr to the current age of the galaxy.
+The total stellar mass formed was allowed to vary between 10$^6$ and 10$^{11}$ \Msun, and metallicity was allowed between 0 and 3\,$Z_{\odot}$.
 We used the \citet{Cardelli:1989} dust attenuation curve with $\eta=2$ \citep{Buat:2018aa} and $0 < A_V < 2$, where $\eta$ is the multiplicative factor on $A_V$ for to account for differential attenuation between young and old stars.
-The nebular emission component of the models were also utilised for the SED fitting, allowing the ionisation parameter to vary within $-3.5 < \log{U} < -2.0 $.
+The nebular emission component of the models were also utilized for the SED fitting, allowing the ionization parameter to vary within $-3.5 < \log{U} < -2.0 $.
 Here, $\log{U}$ is the dimensionless representation of ionization parameter ($U = q/c$, where $c$ is the speed of light), and the above limits correspond to $7.0 < \log{q\,({\rm cm/s})} < 8.5 $.